AntonTreuenfels/Expression-Parser/README.md

 What discussion there is focuses mainly on what the current step is supposed to accomplish, what problems are faced, what alternatives might be used to solve them, and why a particular solution was selected.
 The goal of any particular step is dictated mainly by what I found interesting or wanted to learn more about.
 The resulting sequence is leisurely and discursive.
 I will not argue that any of this results in the best possible parser.
 What is presented here is merely one approach to solving the general problem.

-The language used is Python 3.0.
-The content is provided in Jupyter notebooks, one for each step.
+The language used is [Python 3](https://www.python.org/).
+The content is provided in [Jupyter notebooks](https://jupyter.org/), one for each step.
 There are also pass and fail tests for steps which introduce new capabilities.